-Decaffeination is a simple process that removes caffeine from coffee beans.
-One cup of decaf coffee contains two to five milligrams of caffeine.
+How much caffeine in decaf coffee?
+Well, one cup of decaf coffee contains two to five milligrams of caffeine.
 On the other hand, one cup of regular coffee contains 60 to 150 milligrams of caffeine.

 How Is Coffee Decaffeinated?

 Decaf coffee may take help curb your caffeine addiction, but drinking it poses a few health hazards.
-Read on to know more about it:
+Read on to know more about side effects of decaf coffee:

 1. Causes Cardiovascular Complications: